Anastasia-Labs/payment-subscription-offchain/docs/subscription-maestro-api.typ

 \
   - *Access Credentials:*

     - Maestro API Key (Get from *#maestro_link*)

-    - Cardano wallet address with sufficient funds
+    - Cardano wallet address with sufficient funds for either the merchant or subscriber

+  - *Environment Setup:*

-  - *Environment Setup:* Basic familiarity with REST APIs and JSON data formats.
+    - Basic familiarity with REST APIs and JSON data formats.

+    - A command-line environment with curl installed.

 #pagebreak()
 #v(50pt)

 = Smart Contract Overview
 \
-The Payment Subscription smart contract comprises three main components:
+The Payment Subscription smart contract is built using Aiken and comprises three key components:

 \
 + *Service Contract:*

-  - Initiates services by minting service NFTs.

-  - Manages updates and deactivation of services.
+  Responsible for creating a service by minting a CIP-68 compliant Service NFT, managing service metadata, and handling service deactivation.

 + *Account Contract:*

-  - Registers a subscriber account by minting a CIP-68 compliant Account NFT.
+  Handles the creation of subscriber accounts via minting a CIP-68 compliant Account NFT, updating subscriber metadata, and account removal.

-  - Facilitates metadata updates or account removal.

-+  *Payment Contract:* Handles the core functionality, including:
++  *Payment Contract:*

-  - Prepaid subscription fee management.

-  - Subscription renewal, extension, or cancellation.
-  - Gradual fund release with linear vesting.
+  Manages the locking of prepaid subscription fees, subscription initiation, extension, unsubscription, and fund withdrawals.
+A linear vesting mechanism gradually releases funds to merchants as per the subscription schedule.

   \
 Each function is accompanied by detailed onchain and offchain documentation.
 This guide focuses on how each API endpoint maps to these smart contract functionalities.